jonomon/RByoutubeDownloader/README.md

 RByoutubeDownloader
 ===================

-A rhythmbox plugin which downloads youtube videos by inputting username and password.
+A simple rhythmbox plugin which downloads youtube videos by inputting username and password.

+This plugin uses youtube-dl to download the video and gets playlist information from parsing gdata.